bschug/sc4rrc/SC4RRC/readme.txt

 	exponentially with the detail level, so don't be surprised if level 10 takes MUCH longer than level 9.
 This value must be an integer number.
 	Example: 6

+Perlin Noise Options

+roughness:
+	The higher this is, the steeper will the slopes on the terrain be.
+	Increasing this value makes the mountains higher and the valleys deeper.
+	Example: 0.5

+detail level:
+	Detail of computation.
+The higher this is, the more detailed the resulting landscape will be, but it will also take longer to compute.
+Also, more detail is not always what you want.
+Keep in mind that you still want to build a city on the map.
+	Example: 6

+peak:
+	The highest value the algorithm is allowed to generate.
+Allowed values are between 0 and 255.
+Keep in mind that sea level is at 83.
+	Example: 220

+bottom:
+	The lowest value the algorithm is allowed to generate.
+See peak.
+	Example: 30

+water percentage:
+	How much of the map should be covered in water.
+Even though this says percentage, the program actually expects a number between 0 and 1.
+	Example: 0.2